Leonidas-from-XIV/node-xml2js/README.md

 If you want to parse multiple files, you have multiple possibilities:

-  * You can create one `xml2js.Parser` per file.
+  * You can create one `xml-json-convert.Parser` per file.
 That's the recommended one and is promised to always *just work*.
   * You can call `reset()` on your parser object.
   * You can hope everything goes well anyway.
 This behaviour is not